pingcap/tidb/docs/design/2020-01-24-collations.md

       + update like/regex/string comparison related functions in `expression` package.
 	  + update the comparisons logic in Join/Aggregation executors in `executor` package.
 	  + update the codes in `UnionScan`(the internal buffer of transaction).
-  - SQL Optimizer: the optimizer may need to be aligned with the encoding changes in `planner` package.
+  - SQL Optimizer: the optimizer may need to be alignd with the encoding changes in `planner` package.
   - DDL/Schema: check if the new collation is supported according to the versions of tables/columns, the related codes are in `ddl` and `infoschema` package.
   - Misc
       + update string comparison related functions in `util` package.